-If you like French wine, we recommend adding the visit to one or two wineries in Loire Valley, where you’ll learn about the history of the land, and get to taste several local wines paired with delicious cheeses.
+If you like French wine, we recommend visiting one or two wineries in the Loire Valley Wine Region, where you’ll learn about the history of the land and get to taste several local wines, sometimes paired with delicious cheeses.

-The Loire Valley is one of the largest wine regions in France, where you can find some of the best French wines.
+The Loire Valley is one of the largest wine regions in France.
 If you are looking for lighter wines, the wines of Loire Valley are right up your alley.
-There are great selections of lighter red wines, delicate, fruity white wines, sweet roses, and a large production of sparkling wines.
+There are great selections of lighter red wines, delicate, fruity white wines, sweet roses, and a large production of sparkling wines (named Crémants de Loire).

 - Loire Valley Wine Tasting Tour with Private Driver (departs from Tours and Amboise)